iCloud Shared Photo Library Albums Not Syncing? Why & Fixes

 iCloud Photos is for one person using the same Apple Account across multiple devices.
 If your iPhone, iPad, and Mac are signed into the same Apple Account and iCloud Photos is on, your Photos library is kept available across those devices.

 In this setup, your library is still your library.
-Photos, videos, edits, and your app organization can appear across your own devices because there is only one Apple Account involved.
+Photos, videos, edits, albums, and folders can appear across your own devices because there is only one Apple Account involved.

 The important boundary is this:

 iCloud Photos syncs your library to your devices.
-It does not make another person's Photos library mirror your organization.
+It does not make another person's Photos library mirror your albums and folders.

 Apple's iCloud Photos setup guide describes this same-account model and notes that iCloud Photos uses iCloud storage.
 See Apple's guide to setting up iCloud Photos on all your devices.